davidtrestini/PNpedia/Core post-Newtonian quantities/Circular orbits/Spinning/Nonprecessing/With tidal effects/Waveform/README.md

-# Waveform for spinning compact binaries on circular orbits, including tidal effects
+# Waveform for spinning, non-precessing, compact binaries with tidal deformation on circular orbits

 We decompose the waveform into $(\ell,m)$ modes as follows: